mariiashjob/spb_subway/README.md

 # spb_subway

+## Tasks:
 1. screen adaptation for map
-2. screen adaptation for search field
+2. screen adaptation for search fields
-3. add screen for route details
+3. add animations for all movements
-4. set up correct coordinates

-set up correct coordinates
-- uicolor extension +
-- load all stations +
-- draw in right positions +
-- determine nodes +
-- calculate distance between stations *
+4. add navigation - hightlight current station in detailed route (or future feature)

+## Bugs:
+- subway lines are not loaded for the first time app is open